travlr-archived/CodeDepot/README.rst

  * Give seemless, instantaneous feedback.
  * Directly request alterations or needed features.
  * Intuitive, complete documentation and autonomous tutelage.
- * Hire affordable freelancers directly from their user-interface
+ * Hire affordable freelancers directly from their user-interface.
-	* For asistance or instruction
+	* For asistance or instruction.
-	* For software developers to provide any possibly needed customization
+	* For software developers to provide any possibly needed customization.

 .. _CodeChain: https://github.com/ProDataLab/CodeDepot#codechain-the-decentralized-processing-engine